NanoComp/meep/doc/docs/Meep_C-plus-plus_Tutorial.md

 ```

-This example, doesn't do much — it just runs a Gaussian source and outputs the $\textbf{H}_z$ field at the end.
+This example, doesn't do much — it just runs a Gaussian source and outputs the $\mathbf{H}_z$ field at the end.
 The dielectric structure is determined by the user-defined function `eps`, which has the form:

 ```
 double eps(const vec &p) {